SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

   To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server certificate file that the Solace message router is to use.
 This server certificate is presented to a client during the TLS/SSL handshakes.
-A server certificate used by an appliance must be an x509v3 certificate and it must include a private key.
+A server certificate used by an message router must be an x509v3 certificate and it must include a private key.
 The server certificate and key use an RSA algorithm for private key generation, encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.

-  The single server certificate file set for the appliance can have a maximum chain depth of three (that is, the single certificate file can contain up to three certificates in a chain that can be used for the certificate verification).
+  The single server certificate file set for the message router can have a maximum chain depth of three (that is, the single certificate file can contain up to three certificates in a chain that can be used for the certificate verification).
 ```